5-star/context.clean_remove/README.md

 Optionally, if it was the last episode on the season/folder, it will delete the folder if it's empty.

+Files with the following extensions and the same name as the movie/episode are deleted:
+".srt"
+".pt.srt"
+".en.srt"
+".nfo"
+".jpg"
+"-poster.jpg"
+"-fanart.jpg"
+"-thumb.jpg"
+"-banner.jpg"
+"-thumb.jpg"

 Installation
 ------------